rsocket/rsocket/Protocol.md

 An implementation MAY "close" a transport connection due to protocol processing.
 When this occurs, it is assumed that that connection will have no further frames sent and all frames will be ignored.

-ReactiveSocket as specified here only allows for TCP, WebSocket, and Aeron as transport protocols.
+ReactiveSocket as specified here has been designed for and tested with TCP, WebSocket, and Aeron as transport protocols.

 ### Framing Protocol Usage